The Converse of the Real Orthogonal Holant Theorem: Introduction

 Boralevi, Draisma, Horobeţ, and Robeva \cite{boralevi_orthogonal_2017}, resolving a conjecture of Robeva \cite{robeva}, showed using techniques from algebraic geometry that a single tensor $F$ is odeco if and only if the signature of a certain $F$-gadget is symmetric.
 Using \autoref{thm:result}, we in \autoref{thm:odeco} extend this characterization to sets of simultaneously odeco signatures: $\fc$ is odeco if and only if every connected $\fc$-gadget has a symmetric signature.
-This deepens the connection between Fibonacci and odeco signatures, as the original proof of tractability of any Fibonacci signature set $\fc$ \cite{cai2008holographic} relied on the fact that every connected $\fc$-gadget has a signature which is itself Fibonacci (in particular, is symmetric).
+The latter condition is equivalent to the symmetry of the signatures of a set of small gadgets constructed from every pair of signatures in $\fc$.
+Therefore, if $\fc$ is finite, our characterization yields a simple $O(q^{2n-2} |\fc|^2)$-time algorithm (for $\fc$ on domain $[q]$ with maximum arity $n$) for deciding whether $\fc$ is odeco.
+Our characterization also deepens the connection between Fibonacci and odeco signatures, as the original proof of tractability of any Fibonacci signature set $\fc$ \cite{cai2008holographic} relied on the fact that every connected $\fc$-gadget has a signature which is itself Fibonacci (in particular, is symmetric).
 One can view the (iii) $\implies$ (ii) result in \autoref{thm:odeco} as a general-domain version of this proof.

 \paragraph{Overview.} We introduce the necessary preliminaries and formally state \autoref{thm:result} in \autoref{sec:preliminaries}.
-In \autoref{sec:duality}, we use an invariant-theoretic result of Schrijver \cite{schrijver_tensor_2008} (\autoref{thm:duality}) to prove a combinatorial-algebraic duality (\autoref{thm:intertwiner_gadget}) showing that combinatorial quantum $\fc$-gadgets exactly capture all tensors invariant under the algebraic action of $\stab(\fc)$, the group of orthogonal transformations stabilizing $\fc$.
+In \autoref{sec:duality}, we use an invariant-theoretic result of Schrijver \cite{schrijver_tensor_2008} to prove a combinatorial-algebraic duality (\autoref{thm:intertwiner_gadget}) showing that quantum $\fc$-gadgets exactly capture all tensors invariant under the action of the group of orthogonal transformations stabilizing $\fc$.
 The proof of \autoref{thm:intertwiner_gadget} entails characterizing quantum $\fc$-gadgets as the algebra generated by a few fundamental gadgets under operations which respect the action of $O(q)$.
 It follows and generalizes a proof of a similar result of Regts \cite{regts_rank_2012} for edge coloring models.
-By unifying the perspective of Regts with that of Man\v{c}inska and Roberson and Cai and Young \cite{planar, cai_planar_2023, young2022equality} we find that our proof is also strongly analogous to proofs of similar results in the latter line of work (see \autoref{rem:duality}).
+By unifying the perspective of Regts with that of Man\v{c}inska and Roberson and Cai and Young \cite{planar, cai_planar_2023, young2022equality} we find our proof analogous to proofs of similar results in the latter line of work (see \autoref{rem:duality}).